yusupwinata/SpecialistRecommender/README.md

 <br>

 ### 2. Making Requests
-**Open a new terminal** in SpecialistRecommender folder.
+First, **Open a new terminal** in SpecialistRecommender folder.
+Next, test the /recommend endpoint.
 You can test the /recommend endpoint in two different ways:
 <br>
 <br>